open-ephys/gui-docs/source/Developer-Guide/Creating-a-new-plugin.rst

 Plugins are the primary means of extending the GUI's functionality.
 You can create "source" plugins that interface with new types of data acquisition hardware, "filter" plugins that modify incoming data, or "sink" plugins that send data to other applications or output devices.
 "Record engines" are also plugins that define new formats for reading an writing data.

-Plugins can either live inside the main `plugin-GUI <https://github.com/open-ephys/plugin-GUI>`__, or in their own repository.
+Plugins can either live inside the main `plugin-GUI <https://github.com/open-ephys/plugin-GUI>`__ repository, or in their own repository.
 Hosting plugins in separate repositories is recommended, so they do not introduce additional dependencies and can be updated separately from the main application.

 Some examples of externally hosted plugins include: